 Funded by the European Commission (EASME) with a total amount of the €1,980,188, EnergyWater project has a duration of three years (01/02/2016 – 31/01/2019).

-The EnergyWater project addresses the topic “EE 16–2014/2015: Organisational innovation to increase energy efficiency in industry” as well as the following specific areas “industrial systems efficiency benchmarking” and “energy management in SMEs and industry”.
+The EnergyWater project addresses the topic “EE 16–2014/2015: Organisational innovation to increase energy efficiency in industry” as well as the following specific areas “industrial systems efficiency benchmarking” and “energy management in European manufacturing industries”.
 EnergyWater project is the first step to improve the energy efficiency by developing the tools and the network to make the “energy efficiency” something real for manufacturing companies across Europe.
 The EnergyWater project seeks to address some of the key challenges to remove energy efficiency barriers by taking into account two main ideas:

 In particular, the EnergyWater project has been developed taking into account four main assumptions: